For just two months a year, you can see ice bubbles at Abraham Lake. Here’s where to find them and how to view them safely.

 Where to Stay

 Random camping is permitted at Preacher’s Point (best suited for trailers/camper vans – it’s extremely windy), Abraham Cove, Abraham Slabs, and Allstones.
-Note that you will need to purchase an Alberta Public Lands Camping Pass ($20 for 3 nights or $30/year) in advance.
+Note that you will need to purchase an Alberta Public Lands Camping Pass ($20/3 nights or $30/year per person over 18 years old) in advance.
 Campers must be totally self-sufficient, and pack out all trash.
 There are outhouses onsite only; no water, picnic tables, or tent pads.

 Hiking Trails in David Thompson Country

-If you would like to do a hike before you go home, some hikes recommended by David Thompson Country include Whitegoat Falls (2.6 km), Cline River Falls (3.4 km) and Coral Creek (8.9 km).
+If you would like to do a hike before you go home, some hikes recommended by David Thompson Country include White Goat Falls, Cline River Falls (3.4 km) and Coral Creek (8.9 km).